DecAlign: Hierarchical Cross-Modal Alignment for Decoupled Multimodal Representation Learning: Related Works

 \subsection{Multimodal Representation Learning}

-Multimodal representation learning has recently attracted tremendous attention due to its wide range of impactful applications, such as recommendation systems \citep{liu2024multimodal,liu2022disentangled}, autonomous driving \citep{yuan2025autodrive,xing2024openemma,ma2025dolphins,xing2024autotrust}, medical diagnosis \citep{han2025climd,xia2024mmed,han2025region,chen2025vision,qian2025adaptive}, sentiment analysis \citep{lian2023gcnet,das2023multimodal,wang2024cross}, spatial understanding \citep{yin2025spatial,chen2025spatial,yang2025embodiedbench,sun2025layoutvlm,yuan2025dvp,chen2025haif,li2024embodied,li2025mmhu}, out-of-distribution detection \citep{dong2024multiood,li2024dpu}, and general visual understanding \citep{xing2025re,chen2025bring,cui2023open,huang2025adaring,liang2025modomodo}.
-These applications demand the integration of heterogeneous information from multiple modalities, making effective multimodal representation learning a crucial research direction.
-It aims to integrate heterogeneous data from diverse modalities into a cohesive framework that captures complementary semantic information \citep{qian2025dyncim, liang2024foundations,bayoudh2024survey,wang2025dlf}.
+Multimodal representation learning aims to integrate heterogeneous data from diverse modalities into a cohesive framework that captures complementary semantic information \citep{qian2025dyncim, liang2024foundations,bayoudh2024survey,wang2025dlf}.
 Recent methods have achieved significantly performance improvements by leveraging representation-based and cross-modal interaction approaches.
 Specifically, Self-MM \citep{yu2021learning} applies self-supervised contrastive learning and masked modeling to enhance the mutual information across modalities, HGraph-CL \citep{lin2022modeling} introduces hierarchical graph contrastive learning to model intricate interactions across modalities.
 However, the heterogeneity and complementary information inherent in multimodal representations are intrinsically entangled, making it challenging to fully harness their complementary strengths while preserving their unique characteristics.
 Inspired by this insight, MISA \citep{hazarika2020misa} separates multimodal representations into modality-invariant and modality-unique features with contrastive and reconstruction losses, DMD \citep{li2023decoupled} further introduces graph cross-modal knowledge distillation to explicitly model the correlations across modalities.
 However, existing methods are often constrained to modeling modalities from a global perspective, overlooking the token-level local semantic inconsistencies that arise in cross-modal interactions.
 Our proposed DecAlign enables fine-grained multimodal representation learning through hierarchical alignment, progressing from local to global and heterogeneity to homogeneity, ensuring precise cross-modal integration and semantic consistency.